Ross-Alexandra/locatify/README.md

 In the future I'd like to try out a similar project using Go and the html/template package.

+See my thoughts on this approach [on my blog](https://blog.rossalexandra.com/blogs/building-an-ip-lookup-tool-with-htmx-and-symfony/)

 ## V3
 A rewrite of the locatify app using Go and the html/template package.
 I'm using this as an opportunity to learn more about Go and to compare it to the php/twig stack.

-Since the app written in v2 uses HTMX & twig templates, I'm going to minimally rewrite the templates to use the html/template package.
-Further, since the app written in v2 uses the methodology of having the server be the source of truth for the UI, I expect to be able to reuse the templates with minimal modification.

-V3 will allow me to test this hypothesis and to compare the two stacks, while also learning more about Go.
+For the frontend, I'm going to be adding Alpine.js & HTMX to the mix to help with the interactivity on parts of the app without needing to bring in a full frontend framework like React or Vue.